Fudan-iGEM/2023-wiki/docs/src/software.md

 ### Assumption 1

-We expect the optimal state of cellular metabolism to be flux-balanced, when the fluxes of the reactions in the pRAP system should be equal, which can be expressed as
+We expect the optimal state of cellular metabolism to be flux-balanced, when the fluxes of the reactions in the pRAP system should be equal, which can be expressed as:

 $$
 flux_1 = flux_2 = ... = flux_n